learningOrchestra/mlToolKits/readme.md

 * [model builder docs](/model_builder_image) - Create a prediction model from preprocessed files using spark cluster

 #### database GUI
-* [NoSQLBooster](https://nosqlbooster.com) - MongoDB GUI to make several database tasks, as files visualization, querys, projections and files extraction to formats as csv and json
+* [NoSQLBooster](https://nosqlbooster.com) - MongoDB GUI to make several database tasks, as files visualization, querys, projections and files extraction to formats as csv and json, read the [database api docs](/database_api_image) to learn how configure this tool.